artginzburg/macOS-Essentials/README.md

 }
 ```

-With [qrencode](#Packages) package installed, you can extend `wifi-pass` function to make a QR code that can be scanned using mobile phone to join your network:
+With [qrencode](#Packages) package installed, you can extend the `wifi-pass` function to make a QR code that can be scanned using a mobile phone to join your network:

 ```powershell
 wifi-pass -qr <ssid>